Ayan2127/Crypto_Clustering/README.md

 # Crypto_Clustering

-In this assignment, I explore the impact of different feature sets and dimensionality reduction techniques (PCA) on the effectiveness of K-means clustering for grouping cryptocurrencies.
-Additionally, I determine optimal k values, interpret the outcomes of the clustering process, and reflect on the impact of using fewer features (PCA) for clustering compared to the original data.
+In this assignment, I explore the role of PCA on the effectiveness of K-means clustering for grouping cryptocurrencies.
+I also determine optimal k values, interpret the outcomes of the clustering process, and reflect on the impact of using fewer features via PCA for clustering compared to the original data.